ssl-hep/ServiceX/helm_charts/helm_charts,/helm_charts/docs/deployment/basic.md

 ```

 Initial deployment is typically rapid, with RabbitMQ requiring up to a minute to
 complete its initialization.
+The `servicex` argument is used by helm as the release
+name.
+It is used to refer to the chart when deploying, insptacting, or deleting
+the chart.
 After this all the pods of the new deployment
 should be ready.
-If you check the status of the pods via
+You can check the status of the pods via

 ```
 kubectl get pods